-- maintain, protect and enhance the function or the integrity of the existing green infrastructure network identified at a District and sub regional level, including strategic blue and green corridors and spaces, particularly where the proposal allows for the enhancement of GI both on-site and in the immediate area. - contribute towards well managed, multifunctional green infrastructure, appropriate for the scale of development, through on-site provision which:- - addresses deficits in local green infrastructure provision where appropriate; - integrates with the green network/grid identified at the District and sub-regional level (as illustrated on the Green Links and Blue Corridors plan); - provides a high quality public realm for the local community; - encourages public access to and within the natural environment where appropriate; - allows for adaptation to climate change; - is well planned to allow cost effective ongoing management of the GI. - links areas of biodiversity - is provided at the earliest feasible stage.
+- maintain, protect and enhance the function or the integrity of the existing green infrastructure network identified at a District and sub regional level, including strategic blue and green corridors and spaces, as illustrated on Map 9 particularly where the proposal allows for the enhancement of GI both on-site and in the immediate area. - Provide a netw gain contribute towards of well managed, multifunctional green infrastructure, in accordance with the categories and standards specified in Policy CP7 and appropriate for the scale of development, through on-site provision which :- - addresses deficits in local green infrastructure provision where appropriate; - integrates with the green network/grid identified at the District and sub-regional level (as illustrated on the Map 9 Green Links and Blue Corridors plan); - provides a high quality public realm for the local community; - encourages public access to and within the natural environment where appropriate; - allows for adaptation to climate change; - is well planned to allow cost effective ongoing management of the GI. - links areas of biodiversity

+• is provided at the earliest feasible stage.